-The steps performed so far have installed Java, the Android Studio IDE and the current set of default Android SDK packages.
+The steps performed so far have installed the Android Studio IDE and the current set of default Android SDK packages.
 Before proceeding, it is worth taking some time to verify which packages are installed and to install any missing or updated packages.

-This task can be performed using the Android SDK Settings screen, which may be launched from within the Android Studio tool by selecting the Configure -> SDK Manager option from within the Android Studio welcome dialog.
-Once invoked, the Android SDK screen of the default settings dialog will appear as shown in Figure 2-4:
+This task can be performed by clicking on the More Actions link within the welcome dialog and selecting the SDK Manager option from the drop-down menu.
+Once invoked, the Android SDK screen of the Preferences dialog will appear as shown in Figure 2-5:

-Q. Appearance & Behavior > System Settings > Android SDK Appearance & Behavior Manager for the Android SDK and Tools used by Android Studio Appearance Android SDK Location: /Users/neilsmyth/Librar y/Android/sdk Edit Optimize disk space Menus and Toolbars SDK Platforms SDK Tools SDK Update Sites ▼ System Settings Each Android SDK Platform package includes th Passwords to an API level by default.
-Once installed.
-Andre HTTP Proxy updates.
-Check "show package details" to disp ay individual SDK components.
-Data Sharing Name API Level Revision Status Date Formats Android 11.0 (R) 30 3 Installed Updates Android 10.0 (Q) 29 5 Installed Android SDK Android 9.0 (Pie) 28 6 Partially installed Memory Settings Android 8.1 (Oreo) 27 3 Not installed Android 8.0 (Oreo) 26 2 Partially installed Notifications Android 7.1.1 (Nougat) 25 3 Not installed Quick Lists Android 7.0 (Nougat) 24 2 Not installed Path Variables Android 6.0 (Marshmallow) 23 3 Not installed Keymap Android 5.1 (Lollipop) 22 21 2 Partially installed Not installed Editor Android 5.0 (Lollipop) 21 2 Not installed Plugins Android 4.4W (KitKat Wear) 20 4 Not installed - Android 4.4 (Kitkat) 18 3 Not installed Build, Execution, Deployment Android 4.2 (Jelly Bean) 17 3 Not installed Kotlin Android 4.1 (Jelly Bean) 16 5 Not installed Tools Android 4.0.3 (IceCreamSandwich) 15 5 Not installed Android 4.0 (IceCreamSandwich) 14 4 Not installed Android 3.2 (Honeycomb) 13 1 Not installed Android 3.1 (Honeycomb) 12 3 Not installed Android 3.0 (Honeycomb) 11 2 Not installed 🗹 Hide C Obsolete Packa ges 🗌 Show Package Detai
+Appearance &amp; Behavior Appearance Menus and Toolbars Appearance & Behavior > System Settings > A Manager for the Android SDK and Tools used by the Android SDK Location: //Users/neilsmyth/Library/A Appearance Menus and Toolbars IDE Menus and Toolbars Android SDK Location: /Users/neilsmyth/Library/A Menus and Toolbars ndroid/sdk Edit Optimize disk spa System Settings SDK Platforms SDK Tools SDK Update Sites HTTP Proxy Each Android SDK Platform package includes the an API level by default.
+Once installed, the IDE will "show package details" to display individual SDK c ck for updates.
+Check Data Sharing Date Formats Name API Level Revision Status Updates Android API 32 32 1 Installed Process Elevation Android 12.0 (S) 31 1 Partially installed Passwords Android 11.0 (R) 30 3 Not installed Android SDK Android 10.0 (Q) 29 5 Not installed Android 9.0 (Pie) 28 6 Not installed Memory Settings Android 8.1 (Oreo) 27 3 Not installed Notifications Android 8.0 (Oreo) 26 2 Not installed Quick Lists Android 7.1.1 (Nougat) 25 24 3 Not installed Not installed Path Variables Android 7.0 (Nougat) 24 2 Not installed Keymap Android 5.1 (Lollipop) 23 2 Not installed Editor Android 5.0 (Lollipop) 22 2 Not installed Build, Execution, Deployment Android 4.4W (KitKat Wear) 20 2 Not installed Android 4.4 (KitKat Wear) 19 4 Not installed Kotlin Android 4.3 (Jelly Bean) 18 3 Not installed Tools Android 4.2 (Jelly Bean) 17 3 Not installed Android 4.1 (Jelly Bean) 16 5 Not installed Android 4.0.3 (IceCreamSandwich) 15 5 Not installed Android 4.0 (IceCreamSandwich) 14 4 Not installed Android 3.2 (Honevcomb) 13 1 Not installed Hide Obsolete Packag ges 🗌 Show Package Deta

-Immediately after installing Android Studio for the first time it is likely that only the latest released version of the Android SDK has been installed.
+Immediately after installing Android Studio for the first, time it is likely that only the latest released version of the Android SDK has been installed.
 To install older versions of the Android SDK simply select the checkboxes corresponding to the versions and click on the Apply button.